 100% French Bulldog!

 Not that we were surprised, but the especially fun part was seeing how much “wolf” is in their DNA.
-Tiny Fira’s percentage is higher than Weston’s!!!
-Weston is so ashamed (lol).
+Little sis Fira’s percentage is higher than Weston’s!
+Weston is quite embarrassed (lol).

 It also shows predicted adult weight, although Weston + Fira’s actual weight is lower than the number they predicted.
 I guess because they were the runts of the litter!
 Genetic Age results are their current ages.